 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-You may have heard that many credit cards also come with rental car insurance protection benefits.
-While not all cards are created equally when it comes to these protections, if you have a Chase Sapphire Preferred® Card or Chase Sapphire Reserve® card, know that you have some of the best protection benefits available.
-This can be especially useful if you are planning on taking an epic road trip this year instead of traveling by air.
-Here’s what you should know about the Chase Sapphire Reserve and Chase Sapphire Preferred rental car insurance perks.
+Did you know that many credit cards also come with rental car insurance protection benefits?
+While not all cards are created equally when it comes to these protections, both the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® Cards come with some of the best protection benefits available.
+In this post, we’ll break down the Chase Sapphire rental car insurance benefits.

 Chase Sapphire Rental Car Insurance Benefits

 This Sapphire car rental benefit can save you thousands of dollars if your rental car has collision or theft-related damage.
 Plus, you don’t have to purchase optional coverage to qualify.
 You only need to charge the entire car rental amount to your Chase Sapphire Preferred® Card to qualify for this complimentary travel perk.